gocept/pipelines-selenium/README.rst

 but:

     - Current Firefox version
-    - Gecko driver to enable webdriver control
+    - Gecko driver (0.24.0) to enable webdriver control
+    - Current Chromium version
+    - Chrome driver (2.46) to enable webdriver control
     - Xvfb to run the tests in this buffer.
     - tox